Do Online Teachers Need Makeup?

 Society has changed since the mid-1900s…right?

 Let’s set aside looks for a moment.
 The reason why actors and news anchors wear makeup is not only to look better, but also to bring their facial features into focus.
 The online ESL profession has another set of issues that face-to-face teachers won’t encounter.
 Distance learning requires us to be more animated and more exaggerated.
-With makeup on, our facial expressions are sharper and the movement of our mouths is clearer.
+With makeup on:

 Maybe makeup isn’t as popular among the male teachers in our community, but men also have ways to enhance their appearance.
 Teacher Devin (Instagram handle @vipkidguy) spoke with me about why he made the move to shave off a long beard and mustache which he had worn before he began teaching online.
 His facial hair had been a part of his persona for a long time, so it was a big step to remove it.
 One of the main reasons for taking this step was to make his face and mouth more visible.
 He felt that he could more easily correct pronunciation without the beard and mustache.